 Information about Oxymetazoline

-Oxymetazoline is used in the treatment of Nasal congestion.
+Oxymetazoline is used in the treatment of nasal congestion.
+It treats congestion associated with allergies, hay fever, sinus irritation, and the common cold.

 How oxymetazoline works